GET CONNECTED WITH RESOURCES AND ORGANISATIONS TO HELP YOU

 Following a diagnosis of prostate cancer there may be many difficult conversations to be had.
 This can be scary for everyone involved, but these conversations can make a difference to the way the disease is managed, day-to-day life and long-term outcomes.

-The four guides on this page provide information and advice to help you, your partner, family, friends, and healthcare professionals start those ‘Manversations’ so you can get the support and treatment you need.
+The five guides on this page provide information and advice to help you, your partner, family, friends, and healthcare professionals start those ‘Manversations’ so you can get the support and treatment you need.

 Manversation ‘how to...guides’

 Receiving a diagnosis of prostate cancer is a huge shock, and no doubt you’ll have many questions.
 This guide will help answer these, providing information on topics such as where to get further help, how to spot disease progression, and the impact on sexual function, helping you with the difficult conversations and decisions you may need to make following your diagnosis.

 HELPING YOU START THOSE ESSENTIAL CONVERSATIONS WITH YOUR FATHER ABOUT HIS PROSTATE CANCER

 When your father has been diagnosed with prostate cancer, everything can feel different.
 This guide is designed to help you understand the condition, learn more about your father’s experience and equip you with practical ways to talk to him.
 To give you the information you need, we’ve asked the experts – sons and daughters across the UK whose fathers are living with prostate cancer – to share their experiences.